-Core Requirements for the Art and Design Major 34 credits
+Core Ree quirements for the Art and Design Major 35 credits

-AND the AND the following courses for licensure in Art:
+AND the e following courses for licensure in Art:

 AR140 Introduction to Printmaking 3 credits

 AR180 Introduction to Photography 3 credits

 AR275 Elementary Art Methods 3 credits

 AR310 Figure Drawing 3 credits

 AR326 Digital Imaging 3 credits

 AR376 Secondary Art Methods 3 credits

 All professional education and major coursework must be completed before Clinical Teaching Experience.
 Refer to Education Licensure section-Secondary and PreK-12 Teacher Licensure Programs-for professional education courses required.
-Note: The courses required for PreK-12 licensure in Art fill the requirements for a major in
+Note: The courses required for PreK-12 licensure in Art fill the requirements for a major in Art.
+There is no provisional licensure in Art.